stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 A light weapon can also be used effectively while the wielder is prone or supine.
 Creatures that attack with a light weapon while prone or supine do not suffer disadvantage on their attack roll, if they are proficient with the weapon.

 ### Load
-Some weapons take longer to reload and you must spend a number of actions to reload equal to the listed value.
+This weapon takes a number of actions equal to the listed value to reload.

 ### Long
 Long weapons add 5 feet to your reach when you attack with them, as well as when determining your reach for opportunity attacks with them.
 However, long weapon attacks vs targets at a distance of 5 feet or less suffer disadvantage.